 You may have been subject to layoffs or reorganisations where you are now doing the work of three people…or simply don’t have enough work to keep you busy.
 Whatever the case, being an employee-preneur could be the answer.

 You may not want to take the risk of running your own business, and that’s totally fair, however treating your employers business like your own, gets you to your route to progression.
 It’s a way for you to thrive and service within this ‘new’ system!

 You can find fun, fulfilment, purpose, passion, and power in moving yourself into the top tiers of your company.
 And the joy and sense of control over your destiny in indescribable.

 And even if you do want to make your own move and find a new organisation to support you, the relationships you will develop, the results you will create, confidence and skill you will have gained will help you rise to the top of any competitive interview situation.

 Step 1 – Be someone they can count on

-It all starts with being a reliable and effective contributor to the company, you must always deliver and if you cannot due to outside circumstances beyond your control that communicate that as soon you can to your superior.
-If they have come to you to feedback, you are too late!
+It all starts with being a reliable and effective contributor to the company, you must always deliver, and if you cannot due to outside circumstances beyond your control communicate that as soon as you can to your superior.
+If they have come to you for feedback, you are too late!